Northeast winter family vacation road trips, including ideas for Christmas in the Northeast.

-While you can certainly ski in North Conway, there are lots of other fun things to do for a Northeast winter vacation.
-Besides the outlet shopping (with plenty of great deals both before after the holidays), you can also visit Santa’s Village on New Year’s Eve for the Partybration.
-Tubing is available on Cranmore Mountain resort, and if you’d like to visit an indoor water park, stay at the Red Jacket Resort.
+In North Conway, there are lots of other fun things to do for a Northeast winter vacation.
+Besides the outlet shopping (with plenty of great deals both before and after the holidays), you can also visit Santa’s Village on New Year’s Eve for the Partybration.

 New York City

 Anytime is a good time to visit New York City, and the holidays are arguably the best time thanks to the beautiful Christmas decorations and the holiday-themed shows.
 If you are looking for something to do at Christmas in the Northeast, it’s a great option.
 Be aware that it is expensive to stay in the city during the entire holiday season – stay outside the city if you are looking for a bargain.

 January is a great time to visit because the crowds have all left.
 Just be sure to bundle up, it can definitely be cold.
 While you are there, make sure you dine at Ellen’s Stardust Diner, which is my kids’ favorite.
 There are other great restaurants for kids in NYC as well.
 Depending on the ages and interests of your kids, you may also consider seeing a Broadway show with your kids.

 You may also want to see the city from a unique vantage point.
 There are several options, including the One World Observatory, the Empire State Building, or the Top of the Rock.
 The Ride NYC is a fun experience and a unique way to experience the Times Square area.

 Our hotel pick: The Hilton Midtown or the Intercontinental NYC.